 Table 6 shows the predictions for the two climate change scenarios.
-The first two numeric columns of the table contain the predicted changes in residential energy expenditure and consumption patterns due to a 450° Fahrenheit increase in annual CDD.
+The first two numeric columns of the table contain the predicted changes in residential energy expenditure and consumption patterns due to a 450 degree Fahrenheit increase in annual cooling degree days (CDD).
 Both average predicted changes and standard errors (obtained from bootstrapping) are reported in the table, with the standard errors in parentheses.
-According to these predictions, the overall residential electricity energy expenditure in the U.S. would increase by \$5.581 Billion due to a 450° Fahrenheit increase in annual CDD.
-This is due to an increase in electricity consumption by 189.78 Trillion BTU.
-It can be observed that most of the increase in expenditures due to additional electricity consumption is drawn from the outside good, which includes other household expenditures and savings.
+According to these predictions, due to a 450 degree Fahrenheit increase in annual CDD, the overall residential electricity energy expenditure in the U.S. would increase by \$5.581 Billion.
+This is due to an increase in electricity consumption by 189.78 Trillion BTU, which is equivalent to 55.66 Billion Kilo Watt Hours (KWH) of additional electricity.
+It can also be observed from the results that most of the increase in expenditures due to additional electricity consumption is drawn from the "outside good" which includes other household expenditures and savings.
 These results indicate severe welfare impacts of climate warming.

-The third and fourth numeric columns in Table 6 present the predicted changes in residential energy expenditure and consumption patterns due to a 450° Fahrenheit increase in annual HDD.
+The third and fourth numeric columns in Table 6 present the predicted changes in residential energy expenditure and consumption patterns due to a 450 degree Fahrenheit increase in annual heating degree days (HDD).
 The model predictions indicate an overall increase in residential energy expenditures by \$5.104 Billion, most of which is due to increased consumption of natural gas (by 191.48 Trillion BTU) and fuel oil (by 116.06 Trillion BTU).
 This is an expected result because space heating requirements increase at cooler temperatures, and natural gas and fuel oil are primarily used for space heating purposes.

 Table 7 presents the predicted energy expenditure and consumption changes for scenarios related to the size of houses in the U.S. Specifically, it is predicted that a 10% increase in the floor area of all houses in the U.S. leads to an increase in residential energy expenditures by \$4.741 Billion.
+A large part of this increase is due to increased consumption of natural gas (by 110.93 Trillion BTU), electricity (by 84.39 Trillion BTU), and fuel oil (by 54.10 Trillion BTU).
 On the other hand, if the houses were 10% smaller in size, the residential energy expenditures would decrease by \$5.117 Billion.
+These savings would result primarily from reduced consumption of natural gas and electricity, followed by fuel oil.